 Work in Progress

-"White by Law, Not in Practice: Explaining the Gulf in Citizenship Acquisition between Mexican and European Immigrants, 1930." (with Irene Bloemraad, working paper)
+“Beyond ‘White by Law’: Explaining the Gulf in Citizenship Acquisition between Mexican and European Immigrants, 1930.” (with Irene Bloemraad, Revise and Resubmit, Social Forces)